 If you find out that a creator is active in their comment section, engaging with their audience and provoking discussion you’ve found true potential for a strong brand ambassador.
 They keep their audience interested and solve a lot of your problems from educating the customer to customer support.

-With a tool like Modash, understanding how real an influencers audience is becomes simple.
+With a tool like Modash, you can check fake followers.
 Just check out this easily understandable percentage.
 How we judge the authenticity of an influencer lands loosely on these guidelines:

 🚩80% – 100% follower credibility – The influencer hasn’t purchased followers nor have they participated in follower boosting activities ( Follow for Follow, Like for Like, Engagement Pods and so on ).